International Exchange Program

 Mrs. Koret has always been passionate about animals and veterinary education, and left the clinic determined to help expand the program.
 Through the Koret Foundation, which was founded by Mrs. Koret’s late husband, Joseph, in 1979, the CCAH has received support and funding.

-To date, the Koret Foundation has awarded more than $1 million to the program, and in conjunction with other donors, formed an endowment that has funded nearly 100 faculty and resident exchanges between UC Davis and the Koret School of Veterinary Medicine at the Hebrew University of Jerusalem.
+To date, the Koret Foundation has awarded more than $1 million to the program, and in conjunction with other donors, formed an endowment that has funded over 100 faculty and resident exchanges between UC Davis and the Koret School of Veterinary Medicine at the Hebrew University of Jerusalem.
 Many of those faculty members, scientists and residents from Hebrew University have participated in the academic exchange at UC Davis.
 The Koret Foundation’s multi-year support has allowed us to further expand the program.
 This CCAH program has advanced the knowledge of veterinary medicine and improved animal health internationally across the areas of oncology, cardiology, radiology, surgery, pharmacology, dermatology, clinical pathology, internal medicine and neurology.

 Dr. Allison Zwingenberger, an associate professor in the Department of Surgical and Radiological Sciences at UC Davis, recently spent two weeks at Hebrew University to teach the faculty how to read imaging from their school’s new MRI machine — acquired with funding from the Koret Foundation and the first in Israel dedicated for use in animals.
 She also supervised MRI training for residents in neurology, emergency medicine and surgery.
 “They needed a little bit of expertise, to bounce ideas off of me and to get my perspective on the cases they’re working on,” she says.
 “I met a lot of great people enthusiastic about imaging and with a real hunger to learn."